yoni206/ar-class-2024-hw1/README.md

 ```
 package: <package-name>
 ```
-followed by a line of the form
+This may be followed by a line of the form
 ```
 Depends: <package-name1>|<package-name2>,...
 ```